carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ### AWS WAF

-- Keywords: Protection for SQL injection and Cross-site scripting (XSS), Layers 7 (HTTPs), IP restrictions.
+- Keywords: Protection for SQL injection and Cross-site scripting (XSS), Layers 7 (HTTPs), IP restrictions

 ![AWS WAF](https://d1.awsstatic.com/Product-Page-Diagram_AWS-Web-Application-Firewall%402x.5f24d1b519ed1a88b7278c5d4cf7e4eeaf9b75cf.png)

 - **Web Application Firewall** protect against **Layer 7** (HTTP & HTTPS) attacks, adding protection to your web applications or APIs against web attacks from common exploits, such as SQL injection or Cross-site scripting (XSS).
   - SQL injection is a code injection technique used to attack data-driven applications, in which malicious SQL statements are inserted into an entry field for execution (e.g. to dump the database contents to the attacker).
   - Cross-site scripting (XSS) attacks enable attackers to inject client-side scripts into web pages viewed by other users.
 A cross-site scripting vulnerability may be used by attackers to bypass access controls such as the same-origin policy.
-- You can deploy WAF on CloudFront, Application Load Balancer, API Gateway and AWS AppSync.
+- You can deploy WAF on:
+  - CloudFront
+  - Application Load Balancer (not in ELB or NLB)
+  - API Gateway
+  - AWS AppSync
 - How? => AWS WAF lets you create **Rules** to **filter web traffic** based on **conditions that include IP addresses, HTTP headers and body, or custom URIs**.
   - Those rules can **allow or block** what you specify.
 It also allows to count the requests that match a certain pattern.
   - It offers a set of pre-configured managed rules that you can use to get started quickly.
 They cover things like the OWASP Top 10 Security risks.